jparker/oxr/README.md

 This will return a JSON object with a structure similar to that returned by `OXR#latest`.

-Get a list of currently supported currencies with `OXR#currencies`.
+Get a list of available currencies with `OXR#currencies`.

 ```ruby
 OXR.currencies
 ```

-Get information about your account (including your usage for the current period) with `OXR#usage`.
+Get information about your account including your usage for the current period with `OXR#usage`.

 ```ruby
 OXR.usage